 Our independent registered public accounting firm included an explanatory paragraph in its audit report on our 2008 Consolidated Financial Statements that indicated there is an uncertainty that we will remain in compliance with certain covenants in our debt agreements and that this uncertainty raises substantial doubt about our ability to continue as a going concern.
 The issuance of a "going concern" explanatory paragraph by our independent registered public accounting firm would, by itself, violate a separate covenant of our 2006 Credit Facility.
-On March 31, 2009, we executed an amendment to the 2006 Credit Facility which resulted in no default arising by virtue of the "going concern" explanatory paragraph through May 4, 2009 and, as a result, we are in compliance with the covenants in the 2006 Credit Facility as of the date of this filing.
-There can be no assurance that we will be able to negotiate an extension of the amendment beyond May 4, 2009.
+On March 31, 2009, we executed an amendment to the 2006 Credit Facility which resulted in no default being created by the "going concern" explanatory paragraph through May 4, 2009 and, as a result, we are in compliance with the covenants in the 2006 Credit Facility as of the date of this filing.
+In connection with the May 4, 2009 amendment to the 2006 Credit Facility discussed above, the syndicate of lenders associated with the 2006 Credit Facility agreed to remove the requirement for us to deliver to the administrative agent of the syndicate of the 2006 Credit Facility an opinion of our independent registered public accounting firm with respect to our fiscal year ended December 31, 2008 without any "going concern" or like qualification.